 Rohan brings a track record of success, particularly in relation to public health advocacy and stakeholder engagement.
 He commenced as CEO of MS Australia in December 2020, having previously served as CEO of Palliative Care Australia.
-Rowan also worked in senior advocacy roles at the National Heart Foundation for more than a decade; was Director Public Affairs at the Australian Medical Association; and was a political adviser to Australian national and territory ministers.
+Rohan also worked in senior advocacy roles at the National Heart Foundation for more than a decade; was Director Public Affairs at the Australian Medical Association; and was a political adviser to Australian national and territory ministers.

 Bea commenced with MS Australia as Project Officer in 2016 after previously being employed with both MS Limited and MS Tasmania.
 She brings over 20 years’ experience in a variety of professional social work roles, management and project management positions in the UK and Australia.
 She is passionate about working in roles that make a positive difference to people’s lives.
 Bea lives in Tasmania with her young family and enjoys spending time together traveling, exploring and having fun.

 Sonya brings 20 years leadership experience growing businesses across Australia from start-ups, to SME’s, corporates, listed and unlisted, not-for-profit’s and private organisations.
 Her strategy and leadership experience spans Chief Operating Officer, Senior Consultant in Governance and Strategy, General Manager, Non-Executive Director, Responsible Manager and Company Secretary.
 Sonya has worked for businesses like Catholic Education Canberra and Goulburn, The Trustees of the Christian Brothers, Australian Unity, Perpetual, Royal Bank of Canada & BNP Paribas.